 But for ${\bf s} \geq 3/2$, the residues have (increasing powers of) the spurious pole in $[2|(p_4 - p_1)|3 \rangle$, and so no consistent four particle amplitude is possible.
 Thus we recover the correct Compton-scattering expressions for particles of spin $0,1/2,1$ scattering off photons, while also seeing that it is impossible to have a consistent theory of massless charged particles with spin $\geq 3/2$.

 When there are several species of spin ${\bf s}$ particles $i$ coupling with several spin one particles $a$, we attach an extra coupling $T^a_{ij}$ to the vertex.
-Consider $(1^-_i 2^+_a 3^-_b 4^+_j)$ scattering; writing the residues $R$ in any channel as $R = (\langle 1 3 \rangle [2 4])^{2 {\bf s}} [2|(p_1 - p_4)|3 \rangle^{2 - 2 {\bf s}} \times r$, we have
+Consider $(1^-_i 2^+_a 3^-_b 4^+_j)$ scattering; writing the residues $R$ in any channel as $R = (\langle 1 3 \rangle [2 4])^{2 {\bf s}} [2|p_1|3 \rangle^{2 - 2 {\bf s}} \times r$, we have

-Note that if the commutator $[T^a,T^b]=0$, we can get a consistent amplitude as with our compton scattering example, with poles only in these $s$ and $u$ channels, but this is not possible if $[T^a,T^b] \neq 0$.
-We must also include a pole in the $t$ channel.
+where $(r_s, r_u)$ satisfies $s=0$ and $u=0$ kinematics respectively.
+Note that if $(T^a T^b)_{ij}=(T^b T^a)_{ij}$, or the commutator $[T^a,T^b]$ vanishes, we can get a consistent amplitude as with our Compton scattering example, with poles only in these $s$ and $u$ channels, but this is not possible if $[T^a,T^b] \neq 0$.
+This means that the $1/u$ in $r_s$ and the $1/s$ in $r_u$ must secretly be $1/t$ instead, i.e. must also include a pole in the $t$ channel.
 Of course fortunately we can have a residue in the $t$ channel, using the cubic self-interaction for gluons.
 Quite nicely the same kinematical factor appears in $R_t$, and we find (writing this residue in an $s,u$ symmetric way):